What is Purpose Field in a Criminal History Check

 - Access to certain entitlements or services

-Requesting a check without a defined purpose may result in incomplete or inappropriate information being released.
+Requesting a check without a defined purpose may result in incomplete, delayed, or inappropriate information being released.

 Checks for Personal Use

-While not encouraged, some individuals may wish to obtain a criminal history check before entering a formal employment or service arrangement.
-In these cases, applicants must clearly record the purpose as one of the following:
+While not generally encouraged, some individuals may wish to obtain a criminal history check before entering a formal employment or service arrangement.
+In these cases, applicants should clearly record the purpose as one of the following:

 - General Employment